marziosala/marziosala.github.io/_posts/2021-09-01-beta-distribution.md

 p_\theta(x) \approx p^\star(x).
 $$

 The first step is to extend our model to include latent variables -- that is, variables that are part of our model but we don't observe, and therefore are not explicitly present in our dataset.
 These variables are denoted as $z$, with $p(x, z)$ the joint distribution over the observation variables $x$ and the latent variables $z$.
-The marginal distribution over teh observation variables $p_\theta(x)$ is
+The marginal distribution over the observation variables $p_\theta(x)$ is

 $$
 p_\theta(x) = \int p_\theta(x, z) dz.